 Vertica connection guides provide basic instructions for connecting a third-party partner product to Vertica.
 Connection guides are based on our testing with specific versions of Vertica and the partner product.

-Note Talend uses JDBC to connect to your Vertica database.
-The Talend installation installs the supported Vertica JDBC driver, so you do not need to install the driver separately.
+Note Talend Open Studio for Data Integration uses JDBC to connect to your Vertica database.
+Talend installs the bundled Vertica 9.3.1 JDBC driver.
+You do not need to install the driver separately.

-The following topics describe how to create a project that connects to Vertica, and create a job that when executed, performs the desired extraction, transformation, and load.
+The following topics describe how to create a project that connects to Vertica, and create a job to extract, transform, and load data.